TL-System/FlowSim/README.md

 How to run the code?

 1. "cd FlowSim/TestHuawei"
-2. "python Runner.py [-r routing_scheme]"                 //the routing_scheme currently can be "ECMP" or "LB" or
+2. "python Runner.py [-r routing_scheme]"
-                                                          //"Qlearning".
-E.g., python Runner.py -r Qlearning
+   #the routing_scheme currently can be "ECMP" or "LB" or "Qlearning".
+E.g., python Runner.py -r Qlearning.

 Where to implement Qlearning algorithm?